The DuPont Model Return on Equity Formula for Beginners

 Composition of Return on Equity Using the DuPont Model

-There are three components in the calculation of return on equity when doing a DuPont model analysis.
-These are:
+There are three components in the calculation of return on equity when doing a DuPont model analysis:

 By looking at each of these inputs individually, we can discover the source of a company's return on equity and compare it to its competitors.
-Let me walk you through each then we'll circle back and I'll show you how to do the DuPont model return on equity calculation.
+Let's walk through each then we'll circle back on how to do the DuPont model return on equity calculation.

 The First Component of the DuPont Model: Net Profit Margin